 The Technical Assistance Workgroup aims not only to help users enhance their use of IRIS resources but also to learn how to embed evidence-based practices into their courses and PD activities, or increase their capacity to use EBPs.
 Through Universal TA services and Targeted TA services, this workgroup covers Webinars and conference presentations that help consumers learn to use the IRIS resources.
 The workgroup lead is Darcie Peterson, Utah State University.

 The Implementation Projects Workgroup assists users of IRIS products as they examine the effectiveness of the center’s STAR Legacy Modules and other resources.
 The workgroup lead is Kristin Sayeski, University of Georgia.

 These individuals, who will help with dissemination and scaling-up efforts, have extensive experience with pre-service preparation and professional development (including beginning teacher support) and expertise with the use of IRIS resources in multiple contexts.
+Our IRIS Ambassadors are: